Tux789/HealthHub/README.md

 *HealthHub*
 This is app will allow users to share their overall fitness goals with their friends.
 Once invited, friends can comment and offer support.

-We all do better when have those positive vibes coming our way, but we also understand that it can be tough to guage health and fitness progress when we're busy.
-To solve this, we'll also be coding a simple, elegant solution, so users also have a private dashboard that accurately charts progress for each goal, once a user selects one and starts using the app's simple interface to make updates.
+We all do better when have those positive vibes coming our way, but we also understand that it can be tough to gauge health and fitness progress when we're busy.
+To solve this, we'll also be coding a simple solution using React Native, so users also have a private dashboard that accurately charts progress for each goal, once a user selects one and starts using the app's simple interface to make updates.

-Once a milestones are 100% achieved, trophies are added to each user's personal trophy case.
+# Viewing the App
+Since this is a mobile app, you will need to download Expo, so you can activate a mockup simulator to view it.

+- You can use this link to see learn how to install it: https://expo.io/learn

+- After it's installed, run npm install to run the app.

+- You can also click this link to see our full set of how-to instructions for running the simulator:            https://docs.google.com/document/d/1ijnMGpHevzBRB96b4qhhU1VnaRwOnOexSwO5hTY6dUI/edit

 # Initial Tasks
 - Initial Wireframe and Readme (Jessica & Group)